California ATV Lemon Law

 Are you protected?

 As off-road vehicles, ATVs are not specifically covered under the California Lemon Law.
 However, some provisions of the Song-Beverly Consumer Warranty Act may apply to your ATV, protecting you from the fallout of purchasing a lemon.
-Because the process of determining whether or not you have a case against the manufacturer of your ATV is more complex than it is with passenger cars, it is critical that you contact an experienced attorney to handle your case.
+Because the process of determining whether or not you have a case against the manufacturer of your ATV is more complex than it is with passenger cars, it is critical that you contact an experienced lemon law attorney to handle your case.

 At Johnson Attorneys Group, we are prepared to consult about and prosecute your ATV lemon case to the fullest extent of the law.
 Read on to learn more about ATVs and the California Lemon Law, common issues that occur with ATV lemons, and how you can seek compensation with the help of Johnson Attorneys Group.

 In California, the Lemon Law only provides protection for “new motor vehicles,” a term that does not include motor vehicles that are not registered under the California Vehicle Code.
 ATVs are not registered under this Code because they are operated exclusively off-road, or off of the highways.
 This means that, technically, ATVs are not covered by the Lemon Law.

 However, the Song-Beverly Consumer Warranty Act also provides protection more generally for consumer goods that come with a manufacturer’s warranty.
 Because of these provisions, if you purchase an ATV that has a defect, you may be entitled to compensation from the manufacturer in the form of a refund, replacement, or other type of settlement.

 Common Issues with ATV Lemons